-- Customised HIV-AIDS programme: Handholding through weekly voice reminders and call centre for HIV positive women until the child is 18 months of age to prevent vertical transmission of HIV / AIDS from mother to child.
+- HIV-AIDS Programme: Handholding through weekly voice reminders and call centre for HIV positive women until the child is 18 months of age to prevent vertical transmission of HIV / AIDS from mother to child.
 This programme is supported by Johnson & Johnson and their ‘Connect For Life’ technology platform.
 The programme consists of a total of 351 voice messages (offered in Hindi and Marathi) empowering the women with critical information that focuses on foetal development, counselling, medication (ART) reminders, importance of adhering to ART, positive living, right nutrition, breastfeeding, investigative tests and other important guidance.
 Besides these automated voice messages, the programme also offers automated visit reminder calls and follow-up by the dedicated call centre staff, thus hand holding them through the care process to prevent transmission of HIV/AIDS to the infant.
-The programme is now being implemented in Pune District and Delhi as a small pilot, following which we are expanding to Mumbai.
 Women Enrolled: 659

 The midline survey results of the pre-post intervention study in Sion hospital and the end line results of the randomized cluster trial conducted in Osmanabad, Solapur and Washim districts of rural Maharashtra (supported by UKAID) have shown a significant impact.
-Mentioned below are two important findings.
+Some impact data (p < 0.05) is included below:

 - ARMMAN won Maternal and Child Health Team of the Year at British Medical Journal Awards South Asia 2018.

 - ARMMAN won the WHO ‘Public Health Champion’ 2017 award in the Innovation Category.